 Mix the dough

 - To your mixing bowl add the water and sourdough starter.
-Whisk using a fork until the starter has dissolved.
+Whisk using a fork or dough whisk until the starter has dissolved.

-- Lastly, add the bread flour and mix until all of the flour has absorbed the water.
-I find using a dough scraper or your hands achieves this the best.
+- Then add the bread flour and salt and mix until all of the flour has absorbed the water.
+I find using a dough scraper or your hands achieves this best.
 The dough will be quite shaggy and wet.

 Strengthen the dough